edHelper.com

 By Sharon Fabian

 1 Not too long ago, students didn't learn about many women authors in school.
 In elementary school, kids read "readers," books made just for practicing reading.
-They didn't read many good novels or picture books.
+They didn't read many novels or picture books.
 In high school, everyone read the same "classics," books by a few of the most famous authors.
 Shakespeare was the most famous.
 Nearly all of these authors were white men from either the United States or England.

 2 Today, students read a variety of literature.
 Elementary, middle, and high school students read many novels, short stories, poems, plays, biographies, and essays.
 Teachers and students have a wide selection of books from which to choose.
 As a result, students are exposed to a diversity of authors and writing styles.
 Students get to read books by authors from different countries and cultures.
 They also have opportunities to read some of the great works by women authors.